National symbols of North Korea: Others

-The national day on 9 September is the Day of the Foundation of the Republic, a public holiday that commemorates the date when Kim Il-sung appointed a cabinet in 1948.
+The national day on 9 September is the Day of the Foundation of the Republic, a public holiday that commemorates the date when Kim Il Sung appointed a cabinet in 1948.
 Both the birthplace of Kim Il-sung at Mangyongdae and the Juche Tower are considered national monuments.

 The national dish is kimchi, a spicy, fermented vegetable dish.
 North Korean kimchi tends to be less spicy than its Southern counterpart.
 Both are inscribed on UNESCO's Representative List of the Intangible Cultural Heritage of Humanity.
 The national liquor is Pyongyang Soju.
 The traditional Choson-ot (hanbok) is the national dress.
 The national sport is Ssirum, traditional Korean wrestling, but the martial art Taekwondo is important, too.

-Kim Il-sung, founder and president of the modern North Korean state and his successor Kim Jong-il are considered national heroes if not personifications.
-The Order of Kim Il-sung and the Order of Kim Jong-il are the highest orders of merit of the country.
+Kim Il Sung, founder and president of the modern North Korean state and his successor Kim Jong Il are considered national heroes if not national personifications.
+The Order of Kim Il Sung and the Order of Kim Jong Il are the highest orders of merit of the country.
 Cho Ki-chon is considered a national poet.

-Mount Paektu is recognized as a symbol of Korea in the North and South alike, but North Korea has attached special significance to it by claiming that it is the birthplace of Kim Jong-il.
+Mount Paektu is recognized as a symbol of Korea in the North and South alike, but North Korea has attached special significance to it by claiming that it is the birthplace of Kim Jong Il.
 Tangun, who is considered the founder-king of the Korean nation, is also said to be born at Mount Paektu and is celebrated in North Korea especially.
 In 1993 North Korean archaeologists located and dated remains in a tomb that they declared Tangun's grave.